 To access the application, click here.

 Applicants must submit a completed application form, transcripts; a statement of purpose including the proposed course of study or research and how this will further her or his graduate career; and two letters of recommendation, one of which must be from the applicant’s faculty advisor.
 For students traveling to China for language study, the second letter of recommendation must be from a language instructor with whom the applicant has worked.
 Applicants applying for both the Weedon and Penn scholarships can submit one application and set of supporting materials for both scholarships.
 Applications are available at the East Asia Center Office or online.
-Completed applications must be turned in to the East Asia Center Office (527 New Cabell Hall) no later than 2 pm, Friday March 1, 2012.
+Completed applications must be turned in to the East Asia Center Office (Minor Hall 110) no later than 2 pm, Friday Feb 28th, 2014.
 No electronic submissions please.

 This grant is awarded by the East Asia Center at the University of Virginia.
 Funds granted are to be used towards the cost of round-trip air fare between Charlottesville and East Asia.
 Travel within an Asian country will not be covered by the grant.

 Both students and faculty members are eligible.
 Applicants must plan to be in East Asia at least two weeks for study or research.
 They are also required to be in residence at the University the following academic year and must be willing to share their newly acquired knowledge with the University community via lectures, seminars, and/or other presentations.
 Student applicants must spend eight weeks or more in East Asia to be eligible for funding up to full round trip air fare (partial funding may be available for shorter stays).
 A complete statement of eligibility, selection criteria, and application procedures may be found in the Weedon Travel Grant Information listed below.
 The deadline for application is Friday, Feb 28th, 2014 at 2:00 PM.